 Even for charitable organizations, advertising is necessary to expand the reach and awareness that will ultimately help to raise money.
 Although advertising campaigns need an early investment, they usually have a higher ROI for nonprofit organizations.

+Maximizing fundraising revenue is crucial for nonprofits to sustain and expand their impact.
 With Zeffy's 100% free fundraising platform, organizations can significantly boost their income without incurring any platform or transaction fees.

 Zeffy empowers nonprofits to create customizable donation forms, manage donor relationships, and sell event tickets at no cost.
 Every dollar raised by your organization goes directly toward your cause.
+More than 100,000 nonprofits have raised over $2 billion through Zeffy, with zero fees taken from any of it.